-It's widely known that Model Ms and their membrane buckling springs were conceived as an overall cost-saving compared to the Model Fs and their capacitive buckling springs.
-But, does this matter?
+The simple answer is that Model Ms and their membrane flavour of buckling spring key-switches were conceived as an overall cost-saving compared to the Model Fs and their capacitive buckling springs, but does this actually matter?
 Are Model Ms without merit?
-This page will attempt to summarise the core differences between these two juggernauts of keyboard families to help you decide with one interests you the most.
-Note: due to the wide variance within both keyboard families, certain members of the Model F and M families are in mind during this comparison; the Model F/XT, Model F/AT, Model M Enhanced Keyboard, and Model M SSK.
+This page will summarise the core differences between the two keyboard designs and attempt to review three specific points of comparison to help you decide which one interests you or suits you the most.
+Due to the wide variance within both these two juggernaut keyboard families, certain members of the Model F and M families are in mind during this comparison:

-Another score in the Model Ms favour is protocol.
-Out of all the Model Fs, the rather expensive Model F/AT is the only one that has a protocol and connector that is easily and cheaply converted for a modern PC (although of note, the also expensive Model F Labs reproductions are USB by default).
-The Model F/XT and all of the terminal variants require an active converter that is not stocked by major computer retail outlets or websites, requiring you to assemble your own or buy an expensive commercial option from orihalcon via eBay or tinkerboy.xyz.
-In fact, until the advent of Soarer's Converters, most Model Fs were totally unusable on modern PCs.
-Most Model Ms are either AT or USB HID compatible, allowing them to be easily used with modern PCs with at most a cheap active converter from Amazon for PS/2 Model Ms. And if you don't want to deal with any converter hassle with your AT or PS/2 Model M, Unicomp runs a service where they'll USB-convert your vintage Model M for you.
+Another score in the Model M's favour is protocol.
+Out of all the Model Fs, the F/AT is the only one that has a protocol and connector that is easily and cheaply converted for a modern PC (although of note, the Model F Labs reproductions are USB).
+The F/XT and all of the terminal variants require an active converter that is not stocked by major computer retail outlets or websites, requiring you to assemble your own or buy an expensive commercial option from orihalcon via eBay or tinkerboy.xyz.
+Most vintage Model Ms are AT and PS/2 compatible and most modern Unicomp Model Ms are USB compatible, allowing them to be easily used with modern PCs with at most a cheap active converter from Amazon for PS/2 Model Ms. And if you don't want to deal with any converter hassle with your AT or PS/2 Model M, Unicomp runs a service where they'll USB-convert your vintage Model M for you.

 Regardless of your choice though, if clicky, tactile and above-average heavy switches are your thing, you'll likely enjoy either keyboard.
 Hopefully, this page has summarised well the most significant differences and pros and cons of both keyboards.
-If you need any additional advice or clarification, feel free to get in contact with me or make a post on r/ModelM!
+If you need any additional advice or clarification, feel free to get in contact with me or make a post on the /r/ModelM subreddit!